-Essential oils are like the pocketknife of wellness tools helping with everything from stress and anxiety, PMS, and serving as a non-toxic cleaning product.
+Essential oils like tamanu oil and eucalyptus oil are like the pocketknives of wellness tools, helping with everything from stress and anxiety and PMS, to serving as a non-toxic cleaning product.
 Sure, it's nice to have a few go-tos on hand in the form of a roll-on, but not every essential oil is safe to put on your skin (or ingest).
 One of the easiest and safest ways to use essential oils is by making a spray.

 Even if your DIY abilities aren't going to win any Pinterest board awards anytime soon, this is one project anyone can master.
 It's super simple: All it takes is a little know-how, a bottle, water, and your essential oil (or oils if you want to get fancy) of choice.
 Keep reading for everything you need to know.